TobiaszCudnik/asyncmachine/Readme.md

 - method for generating all possible transition permutations (honoring the relations)
 - customizable naming convention
 -- STATE_STATE to StateState or state_

+# Design concerns

+- dropped state transitions to all currently active states, on only newly added ones
+- state change request during state change transition is not allowed

 ## License